 DAY 4: SOUTH SHORE & GLACIAL WALK

-On day 4 we explore the south of Iceland to the halfway point of the island.
-The group would then go on a 2 hour hike to and on the Sólheimajökull glacier.
+Today we explore the south of Iceland to the halfway point of the island.
+We will then go on a 2 hour hike to, and walk on, the Sólheimajökull glacier.

-Reynisfjara beach, with its basalt column cliffs, is a particular favorite of the south.
-The crashing waves of the open Atlantic break on the black sandy beach of Reynisfjara which is quite picturesque with its mountainous backdrop.
-Remeber to be extra careful at this powerful beach as the waves are unpredictable and powerful.
+Reynisfjara beach, with its basalt column cliffs, is a particular favorite of the South.
+The crashing waves of the open Atlantic break on the black sandy beach of Reynisfjara, which is quite picturesque with its mountainous backdrop.
+Remember to be extra careful at this beach as the waves are unpredictable and powerful.

-We’ll visit the hidden waterfall Gljúfrabúi, the waterfall you can walk behind Seljalandsfoss and the magnificent Skógafoss.
-These are amongst the numerous characterful waterfalls that we will see from the road on our drive along the old sea cliffs and if it’s very windy you’ll even see a few of them flow upward.
+We’ll visit the hidden waterfall Gljúfrabúi, where you can walk behind Seljalandsfoss and the magnificent Skógafoss.
+These are amongst the numerous characterful waterfalls that we will see from the road on our drive along the old sea cliffs, and if it’s very windy you’ll even see a few of them flow upward.